ACCESS-NRI/ACCESS-Hive-Docs/docs/model_evaluation/evaluation_on_gadi/access_vis.md

 ## Installation

-ACCESS-Vis is available on PyPI, and can be installed via `pip`:
+ACCESS-Vis is available on PyPI, and can be installed via `pip` on your local computer:

 ```bash
 pip install accessvis